Major requirements and course descriptions are outlined in the Huntingdon College Catalog.

 Huntingdon’s chapter of Psi Chi, the international honor society in psychology, has been in place since the 1960s.
 New members are inducted each spring to this well-respected society.

 The L.G.
-Bailey Psychology award is granted each year to the graduating senior who is judged by the faculty to be the “most outstanding” student based on GPA, course work, and involvement in the community.
+Bailey Psychology Award is granted each year to the graduating senior who is judged by the faculty to be the “most outstanding” student based on GPA, course work, and involvement in the community.

 The Psychology Club is a social organization for majors, minors and any Huntingdon students who are interested in psychology.

-While many of our graduates continue their education in graduate schools (approximately 80% of graduates apply to graduate school, with a near 100% acceptance rate), you can, in fact, start a career with a BA in psychology.
-Graduates of the major have careers in human relations, general counseling, college admission counseling, sales, business, and law enforcement, among other fields.
+While many of our graduates continue their education in graduate schools (approximately 80% of Psychology graduates apply to graduate school, with a near 100% acceptance rate), you can, in fact, start a career with a BA in psychology.
+Graduates of the major have careers in human relations, general counseling, college admission counseling, sales, coaching, business, and law enforcement, among other fields.